waimea-snoble/200DTD-Assesment/docs/Development.md

 They were very pleased and said
 >This looks really good and functions nicely, now all thats needed is the colouring.

-#
+# 19/08/2024
-Today I added the css for all of the pages in my website
+Today I finished the css for all of the pages in my website with the suggested colours by my client.

 ![css home page](images/css-home-page.png)